alexshi0000/ARK/README.md

 # ARK
 Project for YorkUHacks 2018.
-Predicting humanitarian aid efforts using machine learning in real time
+Predicting humanitarian aid efforts using machine learning in real time using historic data

 ## Our Goals
 - Create and realize a platform capable of prediting future migrant flow